The Munsters: Merchandise

-Gold Key Comics produced a Munsters comic book that ran for 16 issues from 1965 to 1968 and featured photo covers from the TV series.
+Gold Key Comics produced a Munsters comic book that ran for 16 issues from January 1965 to January 1968 and featured photo covers from the TV series.
 When the series first appeared, the Comics Code Authority still forbade the appearance of vampires in comic books.
 However, because Gold Key was not a member of the Comics Magazine Association of America, it was not obligated to conform to the Comics Code, and Lily and Grandpa appeared in the comics without controversy.

 Other merchandise included a set of rubber squeaky toys, Colorforms, and an Aurora model kit of the living room and family.
 AMT produced model kits of the Munster Koach and DRAG-U-LA.
 The Aurora model of the living room featured Herman in his electric chair, Eddie squatting in front of the fire, Lily knitting and Grandpa hanging in a bat-like manner from the rafters.
 Marilyn was not included.
 ERTL later produced a very detailed 1:18 scale diecast of the Munster Koach.
 Mattel issued two Herman Munster dolls: one was a talking doll and the other was a hand puppet (both with rings that could be pulled to make them talk utilizing Gwynne's actual voice) that were issued from 1964 until around 1968.

 A video game based on The Munsters was published by Again, Again (a division of Alternative Software) in 1989.
 It was available for the Amstrad CPC, ZX Spectrum, Commodore 64, Amiga, Atari ST, MSX, and MS-DOS, but it was criticized by the gaming press because of its short length and lackluster gameplay.

 In 1990, Atari Corporation released Midnight Mutants for the Atari 7800, featuring Al Lewis' likeness in his Grampa Munster character on the box and label.
 However, as Atari had reached an agreement with Universal, they could not call him Grampa Munster, so he was simply called Grampa.

 In 1966, a three-reel View-Master set featuring The Munsters episode "The Most Beautiful Ghoul in the World" was released, accompanied by a booklet containing drawings and additional text.
 The set is notable because the photographs provide rare color views of the characters and sets, including house interiors, Grandpa's dungeon laboratory and the characters' heavy greenish-white facial makeup.